Ahmed Mumin Warfa

-Ahmed Mumin Warfa (Axmed Mumiin Warfa, أحمد مومين وارفا) was a Somali scientist specializing in botany, who with his colleague Mats Thulin discovered Cyclamen somalense.
+Ahmed Mumin Warfa (Axmed Mumiin Warfa, أحمد مومين وارفا) was a Somali scientist specializing in botany, who with his colleague Mats Thulin discovered the species Cyclamen somalense.
 He served as president (rector) of the Zamzam University of Science and Technology from 2020 until his death.

 Biography

 Somalia

 Warfa was a professor at the Somali National University, where he taught biology and agriculture.
 He also regularly conducted research with colleagues in Somalia, where he jointly discovered several endemic species, notably in the northeastern Bari region.

 With the outbreak of the civil war in 1991 and the closure of the university, Ahmed became a peacemaker, working as a translator for the United Nations and setting up councils for the reconciliation process in Addis Ababa, Ethiopia.
 His efforts brought him into conflict with several local militia leaders.
 In 1994, he narrowly escaped an assassination attempt.

 His children are Sumaya Mumin, Ismail Mumin, Daud Ahmed Mumin, Hibo Mumin, Farah Mumin, Mohamed Mumin, Aisha Mumin, Yusuf Mumin, Dahir Mumin, Halima Mumin, Fadumo Mumin, and Fadumo Mumin.